Home / Who we are / Supply Chain

 MMG has been undertaking a company-wide modern slavery assessment and is implementing a series of controls to ensure we have systems in place to prevent the presence of modern slavery in our supply chains particularly via our due diligence processes.
 As part of this, suppliers may be required to complete a questionnaire prior to, or during, any engagements with MMG that asks directly for information relating to, among other things, their human rights record and their own controls to prevent modern slavery.
 We have also developed and released our new MMG Supplier Code of Conduct, which our suppliers will be required to meet.

-MMG released its first Modern Slavery Statement in June 2021 and its second Modern Slavery Statement in June 2022.
+MMG released its first Modern Slavery Statement in June 2021.
+Copies of MMG’s Modern Slavery Statements are available here.

 Print